opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 * Pending Submission, or
 * Pending Approval.

-For approved orders, please go to the e-commerce store to cancel them.e-commerce store.
+For approved orders, please cancel them at the e-commerce store.
+Cancellations are subject to the store's terms and conditions.

 ## 7. Delete corporate billing
 * How do I delete corporate billing for an e-commerce account?